on 07-06-2018 7:38 PM

-What is the purpose of creating number ranges to a vendor
+Purpose of creating number ranges to vendor

 Number ranges provide rules or schema of vendor master data numbering.
 Other than that they don't provide any specific functionality, i.e. business processes don't depend on particular number ranges.
 They do however on vendor master data settings.